 This simple analysis helps to illustrate the benefits - in terms of deaths and serious injuries prevented and economic savings - that could be achieved over 20 years by improving the star rating performance of just 10% of each country's roads.

-The analysis supports the compelling case for United Nations post-2015 Sustainable Development Goals to halve road traffic deaths (goal 3.6); invest in infrastructure to create growth and jobs (goal 9.1) and ensure that transport is safe and sustainable (goal 11.2).
+The analysis supports the compelling case for the United Nations post-2015 Sustainable Development Goals to halve road traffic deaths (goal 3.6); invest in infrastructure to create growth and jobs (goal 9.1) and ensure that transport is safe and sustainable (goal 11.2).
 Setting targets for 'x% of travel on 3 star or better roads by 2020' and ensuring 'All new and improved roads are built to 3-star or better standards for all road users' will create the robust policy mechanism for these benefits to be unlocked and the UN SDGs to be achieved.

 |Country income category:||Low||Lower middle||Upper middle||High||All|

 (5% of GDP)